Plane, parachutists at baseball game spark security scare at U.S. Capitol | Law-Order

 Plane, parachutists at baseball game spark security scare at U.S. Capitol

 The U.S. Capitol Police first said they were tracking an aircraft that posed a "probable threat" to the Capitol complex, and then minutes later said there was no threat and that the building had been evacuated out of an abundance of caution.
-The District of Columbia Police later said the plane was a military aircraft carrying members of the U.S. Army's Golden Knights parachute demonstration team.
+Police later said the plane was a military aircraft carrying members of the U.S. Army's Golden Knights parachute demonstration team.
+The FAA did not notify police in advance, the Capitol police told congressional staff and others in a letter.

 The Golden Knights then parachuted into the Washington Nationals' baseball stadium, Nationals Park, a little over a mile away from the U.S. Capitol.
 "The unnecessary panic caused by this apparent negligence was particularly harmful for members, staff and institutional workers still grappling with the trauma of the attack on their workplace on January 6th," Pelosi said in a statement late on Wednesday, referring to the attack on the Capitol on Jan.
 6, 2021.